tile-dev/tile-dev.github.io/docs/index.md

 ---
-title: Title
+title: Tile by Datapane - The SDK for creating data apps
 template: home.html
-hide:
-  - navigation
-  - toc
-  - footer
 ---